digedu/bullet/README.md

 php /etc/bullet/bullet.php debug
 ```

-4) Add the following line to cron (where 6 = the time of day you want to send the script):
+4) Add the following line to cron (where 6 = the time of day you want to send the bullet points email):

 ```
 0 6 * * * php /etc/bullet/bullet.php